-Currently, I am Professor of the Politics of Public Policy at New York University.
+Currently, I am Professor of Political Science at Bocconi University in Milan, Italy and also hold the Sherwin-Whitmore Chair of Liberal Arts at Pennsylvania State University.
+I was previously Professor of the Politics of Public Policy at New York University.
 From 2014-2016, I served as Vice Dean for Academic Affairs and Research in the Robert F. Wagner School of Public Service.
 In Spring 2015, I was honored to hold the Jacob K. Javits Visiting Professorship at New York University.
 In December 2015, I became an elected fellow of the National Academy of Public Administration.

 My research interests converge on the role of political institutions in shaping public policy outcomes and organizational structures.
 I have been particularly interested in the relationship between public administration and democracy, and my current book project Working for Democracy (under contract with Cambridge University Press) brings me back to these themes.
 With Larry Lynn, I wrote Madison’s Managers: Public Administration and the Constitution (Johns Hopkins University Press) and The Political Economy of Public Sector Governance (Cambridge University Press).
-My work has appeared in a variety of scholarly journals including the American Journal of Political Science, British Journal of Political Science, Journal of Politics, Journal of Public Administration Research and Theory, Journal of Theoretical Politics, Political Studies, Public Administration Review, and Public Choice.
+My work has appeared in a variety of scholarly journals including the American Political Science Review, American Journal of Political Science, British Journal of Political Science, Journal of Politics, Journal of Theoretical Politics, Political Studies, Journal of Public Administration Research and Theory, Governance, Public Administration and Public Administration Review.
 My Erdos number is 4.

-I serve or have served on the editorial boards of the Journal of Politics, British Journal of Political Science, Journal of Public Administration Research and Theory, and International Public Management Journal.
-In November 2011, I became co-editor of the Journal of Public Policy with my friend and colleague Peter John of University College London.
+I serve or have served on the editorial boards of the Journal of Politics, British Journal of Political Science, Political Science Research and Methods, Journal of Public Administration Research and Theory, and the International Public Management Journal.
+In November 2011, I became co-editor of the Journal of Public Policy with my friend and colleague Peter John of King’s College London.
 I am delighted to say that our editorship has enhanced the success of this longstanding journal.
-We expanded the editorial team in 2014, when I assumed the role of Senior Executive Editor, and again in 2016.
+We expanded the editorial team in 2014, when I assumed the role of Senior Executive Editor, and again in 2016 and 2019.